diegomarquez/game-builder-examples/game-builder/README.md

 -----------------------------------

 ###### TODO List:

-- New Website sections
-    - additionalTools.html (Generator)
-    - Main.
-Links to running examples
-        - Should have link to github, to view the code
-        - Should have link to corresponding doc

-- Update howto.html with any relevant changes introduced up until this point

-- Build and deploy documentation
-    - Get rid of "_" chars, because they mess with markdown
-    - Don't forget about fullstops at the end of comments.

-- Make Sublime plugin to generate files from templates
-    - Make an empty menu structure.
-    - Hook yeoman generators into each option.
-    - Hook Grunt tasks.

 - Think about how to handle paths to images/sound
     - Grunt task to create a file with name/paths pairs.